NeurodataWithoutBorders/nwb_hackathons/HCK04_2018_Seattle/Projects/ExtensionSharing/README.md

 ## Objective

-1. Document best practice document for creating pynwb extensions
+1. Document best practice for creating pynwb extensions
+1. Document guidelines and core principles for creating extensions
 1. Create a template of extension (e.g using cookiecutter)
 1. Update existing extension to comply with the template